-Be sure the engine switch is off.
+Be sure the engine switch in the LOCK position.

 With the engine switch on, the cooling fan may automatically start to run if the air conditioning is on and/or the coolant temperature is high.

 Safety glasses

 Wear safety glasses to prevent flying or falling material, fluid spray, etc. from getting in the eyes.